Gauge fixing and physical symmetries: Introduction

 The discussion in this article is mostly centered around continuum methods.
 Its extension to the lattice setting is left for a future work.
 Every now and then, however, we shall use the lattice to provide a complementary illustration of some of the discussed concepts and ideas.
+Also, as already mentioned above, our discussion is based on the notion of invariance modulo gauge transformations.
+Beyond the specific application discussed in this work, it allows one to reinterpret certain aspects of gauge theories without invoking the somewhat annoying notion of ``broken gauge symmetry''.
+We illustrate these questions in Secs.~\ref{sec:gauge_break}, \ref{sec:Hosotani} and \ref{sec:Higgs}.